appium/appium-desktop/README.md

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/appium-desktop/localized.svg)](https://crowdin.com/project/appium-desktop)
 ![Action screenshot](docs/images/screen-inspector-and-logs.png)

-Appium Desktop is an app for Mac, Windows, and Linux which gives you the power of the [Appium](http://appium.io) automation server in a beautiful and flexible UI.
+Appium Desktop is a suite of apps for Mac, Windows, and Linux which gives you the power of the [Appium](http://appium.io) automation server in a beautiful and flexible UI.
 It is a combination of a few Appium-related tools:

 * A graphical interface for the Appium Server.
 You can set options, start/stop the server, see logs, etc...
 You also don't need to use Node/NPM to install Appium, as the Node runtime comes bundled with Appium Desktop.
 * An Inspector that you can use to look at your app's elements (Safari/Chrome browser, native or hybrid app), get basic information about them, and perform basic interactions with them.
 This is useful as a way to learn about Appium or as a way to learn about your app so you can write tests for it.

 ## Download Appium Desktop

-You can always pick up the latest release at our [Release](https://github.com/appium/appium-desktop/releases/latest) page on GitHub.
+You can always pick up the latest release of the Server GUI or the Inspector at our [Release](https://github.com/appium/appium-desktop/releases/latest) page on GitHub.